Learn about contributions, early withdrawal penalties, and distributions to help you avoid paying taxes on your IRA and

-One way to avoid a 401(k) or IRA withdrawal penalty is simply to leave the money untouched until you reach age 59 1/2.
+One way to avoid a 401(k) or IRA withdrawal penalty is simply to leave the money untouched until you’re 59 1/2.
 It can be helpful to build a cash emergency fund that you can draw from if needed.

 But if you still find that you need money from your retirement account before you reach age 59 1/2, there are some exceptions to the penalty rule.
-With workplace plans such as 401(k)s, people who are at least 55 and quit their jobs—whether or not they’re starting new jobs—can spend 401(k) money and avoid the 10% withdrawal penalty.
+With workplace plans like 401(k)s, people who are at least 55 and quit their jobs—whether or not they’re starting new jobs—can spend 401(k) money and avoid the 10% withdrawal penalty.
 But to qualify, you have to be at least 55 before ending your employment.
 Plus, you may still owe income taxes on your withdrawal, so plan accordingly.
 Note: This exception does not apply to IRAs.

 If you’re still working, some 401(k)s allow “in-service” withdrawals, but the 10% penalty applies up until age 59 1/2.

 Another way to tap into your 401(k) is to take a plan loan.
 If you take a loan from your 401(k), you need to start repaying that loan at least quarterly (plus interest) to avoid the 401(k) withdrawal penalty, according to Russell.
 You’ll pay your own account back with interest.
 Many workplaces automatically deduct loan repayments from paychecks to help folks avoid that 10% premature penalty, Russell added.
 Employees who leave their companies while an outstanding 401(k) loan is due need to repay the loans in full if they are under 59 1/2.
 Otherwise, they’re subject to the penalty plus any taxes owed on the money not repaid.
 Note: IRAs do not allow investors to take loans.